fatemeGholizade/agent-signup/README.md

-This project isabout signing up an agent. used libraries: MUI, Yup, Redux and Redux-persist.
+This project is about signing up an agent. used libraries: MUI, Yup, Redux and Redux-persist.